-Once a student has been admitted to candidacy, courses cannot be taken elsewhere to count toward the degree.
+Transcripts are evaluated on an individual basis.
+All transferred coursework must also be approved by the program director and the VPAA of PGS.
+Once a student has been admitted to an SNU graduate program, courses cannot be taken elsewhere to count toward the SNU graduate degree.